Background

 Cystic fibrosis (CF) is a genetic condition that affects more than 10,000 people in the UK.
 People with CF accumulate thick, sticky mucus in their lungs, gut and other organs.
 They need to follow a time-consuming treatment routine every day to maintain their health.
 For example, most adults with CF dedicate between one and four hours every day to their treatments.
 This treatment burden can impact everyday life significantly for people with CF and their families, interfering with their work, school, university or home life.
 It often makes routine activities more difficult, and limits social activities.
 In addition to their usual treatments, a lot of extra treatment – such as antibiotic injections, hospital visits and stays in hospital – is necessary when they are unwell.
 Feedback from the CF community has indicated that reducing treatment burden is considered to be their top research priority.

 Health-related quality-of-life and treatment burden are particularly important to patients and caregivers but are poorly considered in assessments of new treatments.
-This research aims to address this issue and ensure more accurate valuation of patient-centred outcomes within the decision-making process for access to new treatments and clinical practice.
+This research aimed to address this issue and ensure more accurate valuation of patient-centred outcomes within the decision-making process for access to new treatments and clinical practice.
 In the longer term, this research will bring a more precise understanding of what it means to say that a CF treatment “works”.

 Project aims

-The study will address three questions:
+The study addressed three questions:

-1. What are the treatment outcome priorities amongst people with CF, and what differences are there in priorities in different CF populations (for example those on CFTR modulators vs those ineligible for these treatments)?
+- What are the treatment outcome priorities amongst people with CF, and what differences are there in priorities in different CF populations (for example those on CFTR modulators vs those ineligible for these treatments)?

-2. Can attitudinal measures predict differences in preferences?
+- Can attitudinal measures predict differences in preferences?

-3. What level of decline in lung function are people with CF willing to accept in order to reduce treatment burden?
+- What level of decline in lung function are people with CF willing to accept in order to reduce treatment burden?

 Project activity